omkardagade/mean_reversion_strategy/README.md

 🔍 Challenges Faced
 	•	Initially, I struggled with understanding the proper way to simulate trade exits and implement stoploss-based calculations.
-	•	Another issue was handling position overlap—if not properly coded, multiple signals would trigger multiple entries.
+	•	Another issue was handling position overlap, if not properly coded, multiple signals would trigger multiple entries.
 	•	Additionally, I had to tune the signal thresholds to find a balance between signal quantity and quality.

 ⸻